Deshaun Watson Fails to Score Against Houston Texans

 Although NRG Stadium was half-empty, Watson was loudly booed before every Browns snap throughout the game.

-While the Texans ultimately lost the game (but still won the weekly ‘who picks first’ NFL draft derby), there were some solid highlights for Texans fans to hang onto, such as the aforementioned Pitre.
+While the Texans ultimately lost the game (but still won the weekly “who picks first” 2023 NFL Draft derby), there were some solid highlights for Texans fans to hang onto, such as the aforementioned Pitre.

 Jalen Pitre PICKS OFF Deshaun Watson pic.twitter.com/lCAs0CbgpR— NFL Rookie Watch (@NFLRookieWatxh) December 4, 2022